 - i.
 Demonstration of Breakthrough Equipment and Devices Cost.
-Any costs incurred in the administration and implementation of Programs demonstrating Breakthrough Equipment and Devices, including no more than three percent (3%) of approved Plan budgets.
+Any costs incurred in the administration and implementation of Programs demonstrating Breakthrough Equipment and Devices, including no more than three percent (3%) of approved Plan budgets for Section 8-104, and including no more than six percent (6%) of approved Plan budgets for Section 8-103B.
 All costs associated with Demonstration of Breakthrough Equipment and Devices shall be included in that cost category, excluding the independent evaluation.
 Breakthrough Equipment and Devices may vary from year to year and are subject to the definition set forth in Section 1.
 Examples of Demonstration of Breakthrough Equipment and Devices include, but are not limited to assessing: - a.
 Savings; - b.
 Customer acceptance; - c.
 Performance; - d.
-Market readiness; and - e.
+Market readiness: and - e.
 Climate zone characteristics. - ii.
 Evaluation Cost.
-Any costs incurred in the scope of work for Evaluators hired pursuant to Section 8-103(f)(7) and 8-104(f)(8) of the Act, including no more than three percent (3%) of Portfolio resources (approved Plan budgets). - iii.
+Any costs incurred in the scope of work for Evaluators hired pursuant to Section 8-103B(g)(6) and 8-104(f)(8) of the Act, including no more than three percent (3%) of Portfolio resources (approved Plan budgets). - iii.
 Marketing Cost.
-The costs of marketing and outreach, which has a purpose of acquiring Program participation or consumer understanding of Section 8-103 and 8-104 Programs.
+The costs of marketing and outreach, which has a purpose of acquiring Program participation or consumer understanding of Section 8-103B and 8-104 Programs.
 It includes, but is not limited to, the costs for: - a.
 Full-service marketing services, concepts and campaign strategy planning, including labor; - b.
 Developing a marketing plan, timeline, budget and progress reports; - c.
 Coordination and implementation of all marketing activities, including scheduling events, media buys, etc.; - d.
-Promotional materials, including, general awareness and events; - e.
-Website; - f.
+Promotional materials, including, general awareness and events: - e.
+Website: - f.
 Training of Trade Allies and Trade Ally expo events; - g.
 Public relations, including community outreach; and - h.
 General marketing primarily designed to increase other overall Program participation rather than claiming direct savings (e.g., an online audit tool or community challenge). - iv.
 Portfolio Administrative Cost.
-A cost that may be incurred by a Program Administrator, contractor or subcontractor that is not easily attributable to a specific Program or other cost categories, but benefits all functions of the Energy Efficiency Portfolio.
+A cost that may be incurred by a Program Administrator, contractor or subcontractor that is not easily attributable to a specific Program or other cost categories, but benefits all functions of the Energy

+Efficiency Portfolio.
 Examples of Portfolio Administrative Costs include, but are not limited to, the following:

 - a.
-Managerial and clerical labor: - b.
+Managerial and clerical labor; - b.
 Human resources support, training and employee development; - c.
-Travel and conference fees; - d.
+Travel and conference fees: - d.
 Overhead (general and administrative, e.g., accounting, facilities management, procurement, administrative, communications, information technology and systems, telecommunications, data tracking etc.); - e.
 Equipment (e.g., communications, computing, copying, general office, transportation, etc.); - f.
-Office supplies and postage; - g.
+Office supplies and postage: - g.
 Potential studies and market assessments; - h.
 Portfolio Plan development; - i.
 Litigation and cost recovery; and - j.
 Legal and regulatory support and expenses.

-5.3 Program Cost Categories for Section 8-103 and 8-104 Programs
+5.3 Program Cost Categories for Section 8-103B and 8-104 Programs